-.14 National Enhanced Group Call service means the broadcast and automatic reception of Maritime Safety Information via the EGC system, using languages as decided by the Administration concerned.
+.22 National Enhanced Group Call service means the broadcast and automatic reception of Maritime Safety Information via the EGC system, using languages as decided by the Administration concerned.

-.15 NAVAREA means a geographical sea area established for the purpose of coordinating the broadcast of navigational warnings.
-The term NAVAREA followed by a roman numeral may be used to identify a particular sea area.
-The delimitation of such areas is not related to and should not prejudice the delimitation of any boundaries between States.
+.23 NAVAREA means a geographical area established for the purpose of coordinating the broadcast of navigational warnings.
+The term NAVAREA followed by a roman numeral may be used to identify a particular geographic area.2

+.24 NAVAREA Coordinator means the authority charged with coordinating, collating and issuing NAVAREA warnings for a designated NAVAREA.

+.25 NAVAREA warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a NAVAREA Coordinator.

-.16 Navigational warning means a message containing urgent information relevant to safe navigation broadcast to ships in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended.
+.26 Navigational warning means a message containing urgent information relevant to safe navigation broadcast to ships.

-.17 NAVTEX means the system for the broadcast and automatic reception of Maritime Safety Information by means of narrow-band direct-printing telegraphy.
+.27 NAVTEX means the system for the broadcast and automatic reception of Maritime Safety Information by means of narrow-band direct-printing telegraphy.

+.28 NAVTEX coordinator means the authority charged with operating and managing one or more NAVTEX stations broadcasting maritime safety information as part of the International NAVTEX service.

-.18 NAVTEX coverage area means an area defined by an arc of a circle having a radius from the transmitter calculated according to the method and criteria given in resolution A.801(19), as amended.
+.29 NAVTEX coverage area means an area defined by an arc of a circle having a radius from the transmitter calculated according to the method and criteria given in resolution A.801(19), as amended.

-.19 NAVTEX service area means a unique and precisely defined sea area, wholly contained within the NAVTEX coverage area, for which Maritime Safety Information is provided from a particular NAVTEX transmitter.
+.30 NAVTEX service area means a unique and precisely defined geographical area, wholly contained within the NAVTEX coverage area, for which Maritime Safety Information is provided from a particular NAVTEX transmitter.
 It is normally defined by a line that takes full account of local propagation conditions and the character and volume of information and maritime traffic patterns in the region, as given in resolution A.801(19), as amended.

-.20 Other urgent safety-related information means Maritime Safety Information broadcast to ships that is not defined as a navigational warning or meteorological information.
+.31 Other urgent safety-related information means Maritime Safety Information broadcast to ships that is not defined as a navigational warning or meteorological information.
 This may include, but is not limited to, significant malfunctions or changes to maritime communications systems, and new or amended mandatory ship reporting systems or maritime regulations affecting ships at sea.

-.23 Preparation Service means a National Meteorological and Hydrological Service or National Authority which has accepted responsibility for the preparation of warnings and forecasts for parts of or an entire METAREA in the WMO system for the dissemination of meteorological forecasts and warnings to shipping under the GMDSS and for their transfer to the relevant Issuing Service for broadcast.
+.32 Preparation Service means a National Meteorological and Hydrological Service or National Authority which has accepted responsibility for the preparation of meteorological warnings and forecasts for shipping for parts of or an entire METAREA for their transfer to the relevant Issuing Service for broadcast.

-.28 Rescue coordination centre (RCC) means a unit responsible for promoting efficient organization of search and rescue services and for coordinating the conduct of search and rescue operations within a search and rescue region.

-.21 Recognized mobile satellite service means any service which operates through a satellite system and is recognized by IMO for use in the GMDSS.
+.33 Recognized mobile satellite service means any service which operates through a satellite system and is recognized by the Organization, for use in the GMDSS, [reference SOLAS IV/2.1.13]

-.22 Search and Rescue (SAR) related information means distress alert relays and other urgent search and rescue related information broadcast to ships.
+.34 Search and Rescue (SAR) related information means distress alert relays and other urgent search and rescue related information broadcast to ships.

-.23 Sub-area means a subdivision of a NAVAREA/METAREA in which a number of countries have established a coordinated system for the promulgation of Maritime Safety Information.
-The delimitation of such areas is not related to and should not prejudice the delimitation of any boundaries between States.
+.35 Sub-area means a geographical area established within a NAVAREA/METAREA for the purpose of coordinating the broadcast of maritime safety information.

+.36 Sub-area Coordinator means the authority charged with coordinating, collating and issuing Maritime Safety Information for a designated Sub-area.

+.37 Sub-area warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a Sub-area Coordinator to a Sub-area.

-.24 User defined area means a temporary geographic area, either circular or rectangular, to which Maritime Safety Information or Search and Rescue-related information is addressed.
+.38 User defined area means a temporary geographic area, either circular or rectangular, to which Maritime Safety Information or Search and Rescue-related information is addressed.

+.39 UTC means Coordinated Universal Time which is equivalent to GMT (or ZULU) as the international time standard.

-.25 World-Wide Met-Ocean Information and Warning Service (WWMIWS) means the internationally coordinated service for the promulgation of meteorological warnings and forecasts.
+.40 World-Wide Met-Ocean Information and Warning Service (WWMIWS) means the internationally coordinated service for the promulgation of meteorological warnings and forecasts.